Corporate Social Responsibility

-Hatteland Technology works purposefully to balance economic, environmental, and social considerations.
-Our well-founded ethical values shape how we behave and work together and lay the foundation for how we work internally and what external business partners can expect from us.
-Our responsibility in areas such as security, environment, ethics, and anti-corruption is well established throughout the company, management, and board.
+Hatteland Technology works systematically to balance economic performance with environmental and social responsibility.
+Our guiding principles shape how we operate, how we work together, and what customers and partners can expect from us.
+Responsibility for security, environment, ethics, and anti-corruption is embedded across the organization—from day-to-day operations to executive management and the board.

 Enabling sustainable solutions